resnickio/letsencrypt-haproxy-hooks/README.md

-# letsencrypt-haproxy-hooks
+# LetsEncrypt Renewal Hooks for HAProxy
-Bash scripts used with LetsEncrypt renewal hooks to automate the creation of certifictes for use with HAProxy
+Bash scripts used with LetsEncrypt renewal hooks to automate the creation of certifictes for use with HAProxy.